 With regards to technical provisions risk, SCOR UK seeks high confidence in reserving adequacy based on the implementation of group-wide generally accepted reserving methodologies, fit for purpose reserving tools and robust reserving processes, controls and reconciliation validated by extensive risk management actions, in particular on assumptions, expert judgment, model, data quality and results.
-This also includes independent internal and external reviews.
+This also includes independent internal and external reviews

-Around its technical provisions risk, SCOR UK has put in place a strict and robust corporate governance structure with transparent decision processes and four levels of control - SCOR UK Reserving, SCOR P&C Chief Reserving Actuary to assure appropriateness in the reserving methods and parameters used and to enhance reserving governance, the Group Chief Actuary (in charge of the independent validation and testing of reserving tools, workflows, assumptions and processes) and external consultants when required.
+Around its technical provisions risk, SCOR UK has put in place a strict and robust corporate governance structure with transparent decision processes and four levels of control - SCOR UK Reserving, SCOR P&C Chief Reserving Actuary to assure appropriateness in the reserving methods and parameters used and to enhance reserving governance, the Group Chief Actuary (in charge of providing an independent opinion on the adequacy of the technical provisions, as well as the independent validation and testing of actuarial tools, workflows, assumptions and processes linked to technical provisions) and external consultants when required.